We asked experienced paddler Nick Gilbert his tips on how to dress for the fall paddling season. Here's what he said:

-While "Dress to Swim" is an age-old cliche in whitewater paddling, neglecting to dress for a swim can quickly become a serious safety hazard – especially during the fall and winter seasons.
+While "Dress to Swim" is an age-old cliche in whitewater paddling, neglecting to dress for a swim in the river can quickly become a serious safety hazard – especially during the colder seasons.

 While a bit of cold water in the summer might be a minor inconvenience, in cooler conditions a swim can be life-threatening.
 Cold air temperature combined with cold water provides less opportunity for your body to recover once your core temperature has been lowered.